Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning: Results

 \subsection{Qualitative Analysis}

-Table \ref{tab:example_captions_1} and \ref{tab:example_captions_2} provide some examples of captions.
-Regardless of the complexity, ExpansionNet v2 appears not only able to correctly describe the subjects depicted in the scenes but also showcases a good level of semantic understanding by describing also the goals and interactions (Images 1, 8 and 12).
-Unfortunately, our model seem to struggle with out-of-domain objects as showcased in Table \ref{nocaps_img} where, because of objects and terms unknown to the model, predictions are either imprecise (2\textsuperscript{nd} image) or incorrect (1\textsuperscript{st} and 3\textsuperscript{rd} image).
-Nonetheless, it seems to be able of providing a rough description of the images context.
-Finally, we showcase an example of attention visualization in Figure \ref{fig:attention_vis.png}, despite the absence of an object detector, the scattered focus correctly outlines the main subjects.
+Table \ref{examples_1} provides some examples of captions.
+Regardless of the image complexity, ExpansionNet v2 is not only able to correctly describe the subjects depicted in the scenes but also showcases a good level of semantic understanding by describing the goals and interactions.
+Unfortunately, our model seems to struggle with out-of-domain objects as showcased in Table \ref{nocaps_img} where, due to objects and terms unknown to the model, predictions are either imprecise (2\textsuperscript{nd} image) or incorrect (1\textsuperscript{st} image).
+Nonetheless, it appears to provide a roughly correct description of the image.
+We showcase an example of attention visualization in Fig. \ref{fig:attention_vis}, where the scattered focus correctly outlines the main subjects despite the absence of an object detector.